Finally Tasks in Kestra – Always-Run Cleanup

 errors: - id: send_alert type: io.kestra.plugin.core.log.Log message: alert on failure

-finally:- id: cleanup_task type: io.kestra.plugin.core.log.Log message: cleaning up resourcesLike in the first iteration of the flow, the finally task runs at the end despite the errors task not sending an alert, ensuring any cleanup operations still take place regardless of status.
+finally:- id: cleanup_task type: io.kestra.plugin.core.log.Log message: cleaning up resourcesAs in the first example, the finally task runs at the end even though the errors task does not send an alert, ensuring cleanup still happens regardless of status.

 Beyond simple cleanup, finally can manage external services.
 For example, you might spin up Redis, Elasticsearch, or Kafka to run queries or QA checks, and then ensure the service is stopped when the flow ends.
-The below example demonstrates spinning up a Docker container with Redis to run some database operations and then stop the container when the flow is finished.
+The following example shows how to start a Redis Docker container, run some database operations, and then stop the container when the flow finishes.

 id: dockerRedisnamespace: company.team